 Syteca can help secure remote access to your organization’s data and systems, allowing you to:

-- Monitor and record the activity of users connecting from outside your corporate network
+- Monitor and record the activity of remote employees that connect to your corporate environment

 - Control access to the corporate network from personal devices

-- Secure admins’ remote access using SSH key management
+- Secure remote admin access using SSH key management

-Syteca works with many network protocols and types of remote access: Citrix, Terminal, Remote Desktop, Virtual Desktop Infrastructure (VDI), Virtual Network Computing (VNC), VMware, NetOP, Dameware, and others.
+Syteca works with more network protocols and types of remote access than any other product on the market, including Citrix, Terminal, Remote Desktop, Virtual Desktop Infrastructure (VDI), Virtual Network Computing (VNC), VMware, NetOP, Dameware, and others.

 7. Vendor management policy